compromyse/msg/README.md

 View `example_site` for an example.

 #### Partials
 The include directive, `{{ include "hello.html" }}`, includes the operand "hello.html" from the partials folder.
 It essentially just copies and pastes `partials/hello.html` in it's place.
+Partials can include other partials too.

 ```html
 <html>